lorenzotomada/NS_continuation/tutorial.md

 An important remark which needs to be done is the following: since the mass matrix $M$, the stiffness matrix $A$ and the matrix $B$ depend exclusively on the mesh, it could make sense to assemble them just once after each mesh refinement.

 However, in this particular case, this approach is not necessarily the best one.
+The reason for this is the following: each time the jacobian is assembled, to assemble the linearization of $C$ we still have to iterate over all the cells, compute *all* the values and the gradients of the shape functions (except for those regarding $p$), and evaluate the current solution (as well as the old one for the RHS computation).
+Therefore, while assembling the matrices depending on the mesh requires some additional sums and multiplications, the actual speed-up might not compensate for the increased memory requirement needed to save the values of the matrices depending on the mesh;

+Even more importantly, the procedure does not work in practice for this specific test case.
-The reason for this is explained in more detail in the body of the `assemble` method, in order to show the specific lines of codes for which criticalities might arise.
+This is related to how boundary conditions are imposed and it is further explained in the body of the `assemble` method (to better understand the lines of code in which criticalities might arise).

+For completeness, I wrote and update the file `separate_mesh_matrices.cpp` implementing the aforementioned separation procedure to compute $M,\,A$ and $B$ only after the method `setup_dofs` has been called (e.g. after refinement).
+However, I just did it in order to show that an attempt was made in that direction: as just explained, that is not the procedure that is used in the following, nor the one used for numerical tests.

 ```cpp
   template <int dim>
   void NS<dim>::assemble(const bool first_iteration, const bool assemble_jacobian, const bool steady_system)